ouija/Asus-S510UA-DS71-Hackintosh/README.md

 **Hackintosh Method for Asus VivoBook S10UA-DS71**

 ## Preface
-This unit was a bit of a stubborn bitch to hackintosh *(as it was my first Kaby Lake and Intel UHD 620 based model)* and warranted me to create this repo to track my installation and configuration steps for not only myself, but others as well.
+This unit was a bit of a stubborn bitch to hackintosh *(as it was my first Kaby Lake and Intel UHD 620 based model)* and prompted me to create this repo to track my installation and configuration steps for not only myself, but others as well.

 This installation and guide was done in *May of 2020* using **macOS 10.15.5** and supports *ALL NATIVE HARDWARE*, including the oem wifi card!